-As of November 2023, the gender pay gap in the UK is 14.3%.
-That means that, for every pound the average man earns, the average woman earns just 86p.
-And the situation is similar across much of Europe
+As of April 2025, the gender pay gap in the UK stands at 12.8% across all employees.
+That means that, for every pound the average man earns, the average woman earns around 87p.
+And the picture is similar across much of Europe, where women earn 12% less per hour than men on average.

 But… isn’t it illegal to pay women less than men for the same work?